bhu1735/Gate-Bootstrapped-Switch/README.md

 The netlist for gate-boostrapped switch can be found here: [Netlist_Switch.txt](https://github.com/bhu1735/Gate-Bootstrapped-Switch/files/8164545/Netlist_Switch.txt)

 # Observations:
 As can be observed from the simulations plots, the circuit switch tracks the input signal during one-half of clock cycle and holds the value during other half which was expected from theory.
+Further, as we zoom into the plots, we observed that the pedestial error is very low (of the order of few 100uV) but there is a time lag between the input signal and output track signal (of the order of nano-seconds).
+This may be due to the parasitic elements present in the design.
+Increasing the width of the sampling gate helps reduce the time lag between the input and output.
+On other hand, the pedestial error can be reduced by increasing load/hold capacitance CH at the cost of reduced bandwidth.

 # Challenges:
 Some challenges associated with the bootstrapped switch are: